 Elsewhere in the Helsinki Region the unemployment rate of residents with foreign background was 14.7 per cent, and their employment rate among 20–64-year-olds was 62.5 per cent.
 Elsewhere in Finland, the proportions were 20.0 per cent and 56.0 per cent.

-At the end of 2017 the number of unemployed residents with foreign background in Helsinki was 10,462, of whom 51 per cent were men.
-The number was 763 persons fewer than the previous year, and the unemployment rate declined.
+At the end of 2018 the number of unemployed residents with foreign background in Helsinki was 9,681, of whom half were men.
+The number was 781 persons fewer than the previous year, and the unemployment rate declined.
 In recent years the unemployment rate has grown more among population with foreign background than other people.
-However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2017.
+However, in 2011 the unemployment rates of population with foreign background were at the same level than in 2018.

 Higher education does not protect residents with a foreign mother tongue from unemployment as efficiently as Finnish- and Swedish-speaking residents.
 The unemployment rate among residents with a foreign mother tongue remains fairly constant regardless of their education.

 The employment situation of residents with foreign background varies greatly with background country.
 While some nationality groups have come to Finland mainly in search of work, others have come as refugees.
 Residents with refugee background have had more difficulties in finding a job than other people.
 Those born in Sweden and Estonia as well as elsewhere in the Western Europe had the highest employment rate.

 At the end of the year 2018, half of employed population with foreign background in Helsinki were employed in either administration and support services, health or social care services, accommodation and food services or construction.

 The statistical occupational groups of “service or sales workers” and “professionals” were prominent in the occupational structure of both foreign- and Finnish-background Helsinki residents.
 Professionals included, for example, university teachers and application planners.

 In many occupational groups, the proportion of foreign-background employees is considerable.
-In 2016 this proportion was more or less 50 per cent among office and establishment cleaners as well as bus or tram drivers and restaurant managers.
+In 2017 this proportion was more or less 50 per cent among office and establishment cleaners as well as bus or tram drivers.
 Among house builders and cleaning and housekeeping supervisors, it was over one-third.